juhgiyo/EpLibrary/README.md

 DESCRIPTION
 -----------

-EpLibrary is a Visual C++ utility library that supports to develop an application easier under a MIT license.
+EpLibrary is a Visual C++ utility library that supports to develop an application easier under a [MIT License](http://opensource.org/licenses/mit-license.php).
 You will no longer have to create the basic functionalities over and over again.
 EpLibrary supports Visual C++ 2005/2008/2010/2012.
 Source can be downloaded at [EpLibrary](http://github.com/juhgiyo/eplibrary)